simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

-If you are using a version of Visual Studio beyond Visual Studio 2008, then your later version of Visual Studio will automatically convert the Visual Studio 2008 project fils.
+If you are using a version of Visual Studio beyond Visual Studio 2008, then your later version of Visual Studio will automatically convert the Visual Studio 2008 project files.
 You should ignore any warnings produced by the conversion process.